NVIDIA/NeMo/docs/sources/source/nlp/pretraining.rst

 Pretraining BERT
 ================

+In this tutorial, we will build and train a masked language model from scratch using the BERT architecture.
 Make sure you have ``nemo`` and ``nemo_nlp`` installed before starting this tutorial.
 See the :ref:`installation` section for more details.

 Introduction
 ------------

-This tutorial is focused on pretraining BERT from scratch.
 Creating domain-specific BERT models can be advantageous for a wide range of applications.
-Most notably, in a biomedical setting, similar to BioBERT :cite:`lee2019biobert` and SciBERT :cite:`beltagy2019scibert`.
+One notable is domain-specific BERT in a biomedical setting, similar to BioBERT :cite:`lee2019biobert` and SciBERT :cite:`beltagy2019scibert`.

 Download Corpus
 ---------------

-For demonstration purposes, we will be using the very small WikiText-2 corpus.
-This script will download and unzip the corpus for you:
+For demonstration purposes, we will be using the very small WikiText-2 dataset :cite:`merity2016pointer`.

+To download the dataset, run the script ``examples/nlp/scripts/get_wt2.sh``.
+After downloading and unzipping, the folder should include 3 files that look like this:

 .. code-block:: bash

-   ./tests/data/get_wt2.sh

-After the download has completed, there should be a `wikitext-2` folder in your current directory, which should include `train.txt`, `valid.txt`, and `test.txt`.
+    test.txt
+    train.txt
+    valid.txt

 Build Vocabulary
 ----------------